 Draw Engine

-You’ll struggle with card value since Fishbone Quill is using a card from your hand to put in the Inkwell.
+You’ll struggle with card value since some of your ramp cards lose resources to gain cards in the Inkwell.
 This is where Hiram Flaversham – Toymaker is extremely useful, allowing you to Banish an Item to get two cards out of it.
 This replenishes your hand and gives you more options for future turns.

 The list has low-cost Items such as Pawpsicle and Ice Block that can be played and then Banished by Hiram Flaversham – Toymaker for the additional card draw.